PaulNovack/BoxesCplus-React-AWS-Installer/README.md

 # BoxesCplus-React-AWS-Installer

-### requires configured AWS CLI and Terraform installed
+### Requires configured AWS CLI and Terraform installed

+### This is an example only in a real world installer you would NEVER put the private public key in code that is checked into github it would be in a terraform var file.

 This will install and configure 2 ec2 instances